kklitzing/home-assistant/README.md

   ha_db_url: "mysql://homeassistant:<ha_dbdatabasepassword>@<hostip>/ha_db?charset=utf8"
   ```
-  `<hostip>`: Is your hosts IP address on the network, replace it and <ha_dbdatabasepassword> with the value from your `.env` and exit after saving without the `.sample` suffix.
+  `<hostip>`: Is your hosts IP address on the network.
+  `<ha_dbdatabasepassword>` is the the value from your `.env` file.
+Edit these lines and exit after saving without the `.sample` suffix.

-  *You will have to make sure to otherwise remove the suffix `.sample` from these filenames*
+  *You will have to make sure to remove the suffix `.sample` from these filenames or otherwise provide a `.env` and `secrets.yaml` of your own.*
+  >If you happened to save and close the files without renaming, you can rename them with the command `mv`, i.e.:
+  `mv .env.sample .env` and `mv ~/ha-config/secrets.yaml.sample ~/ha-config/secrets.yaml.sample`

 - [x] Copy project folder
 - [x] modify `.env.sample` and `secrets.yaml.sample`